6 Tips to Resolve Outlook Cannot Connect to Server Error

 - Connect another device to the same internet network and launch Outlook to verify the proper operation.

-- Open the browser, navigate to your email’s website, and retrieve the mails directly from there.
+- Open the browser, navigate to your email’s website, and retrieve the mails directly.
 If you are unable to do it, that indicates an issue with the server.

 - Are you still facing an issue?
 Now you should reset the router.
 Firstly, obtain the IP address either from your router’s back or get it from the router’s website.